fernando-aristizabal/gVal/README.md

-# gVal: Geospatial Evaluation Engine
+# gVal: Geospatial Evaluation Framework
-gVal (pronounced "g-val") is a high-level Python engine to evaluate geospatial datasets by comparing candidate and benchmark maps to produce agreement maps and metrics.
+gVal (pronounced "g-val") is a high-level Python framework to evaluate the geospatial skill of candidate maps to benchmarks producing agreement maps and metrics.

 ## Architecture
 - Inputs maps